Workforce management trends, will the last employee out the door please turn off the lights.

 With non-desk workers working at a construction site, on a factory floor, at a senior living residence, or serving customers, having a way to communicate with them on their mobile devices is a simple way to reach out, engage and share your company culture.
 These employees don’t work behind a computer and receive corporate messaging and they don’t gather around the water cooler and discuss company news.
 Connecting with them on a device they are comfortable with and use all day long is a logical and easy way of building this connection.
 Communicating to them on mobile devices will allow you to provide updates on company news, training, surveys, forms, messaging, and share your culture.

-Most problems start with poor communication.
+Most workforce management problems start with poor communication.

 To build connections, one must communicate effectively, and consistently maintain that level of efficacy.
 If your workforce feels unconnected and disengaged, it is likely a result of effective communication having broken down or never having been there in the first place.
 By creating and maintaining a feeling of inclusion, everyone can feel more connected to the company’s success, the project they are working on, and the organization’s leadership.
 If you empower your employees to speak up when there is an issue, you will create an atmosphere of contribution, where your workforce is more productive, efficient, and more likely to be retained.
 So, communication builds engagement, which in turn builds connection.

-We are all in this together, or we’re not.
+Workforce management, we are all in this together, or we’re not.

 We define WorkTrust as something that employees feel when they are part of an organization where they belong and are connected to something bigger than themselves.
 They believe the company values their contribution and that they are integral to the success of not just the company but one another.
 When you have WorkTrust, there is a live connection between every employee, whether they work at a computer or manufacturing line.
-Development of WorkTrust is one critical way in which you can have a positive impact on your employees, and keep them from becoming part of the “Great Resignation”.
+Development of WorkTrust is one critical way in which you can have a positive impact on workforce management, your employees, and keep them from becoming part of the “Great Resignation”.